MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

    :::image type="content" source="media/templates/new-data-pipeline.png" alt-text="Screenshot showing the new data pipeline button.":::

-1. Set a name for your new pipeline and click **Create**.
-This will open the pipeline editor window.
+1. Set a name for your new pipeline and select **Create**.
+The pipeline editor window opens.
 1. Select **Choose a task to start**.

    :::image type="content" source="media/templates/choose-task-to-start.png" alt-text="Screenshot showing the pipeline editor window with the Choose a task to start button highlighted.":::